 It seems I like bees to forage free from the danger of menacing arachnids!

 In fact, it sometimes amazes me how often I seem to be in the right place at the right time to find myself rescuing bees in all kinds of situations, such that my sister even says I’m a 'Guardian Angel' for our local buzzy friends!

 Anyway, I believe there are many people who develop a particular sensitivity to wildlife, and perhaps certain species.

 certain way, or I hear an angry buzzing despite the din of cars on a busy road.

-The decision to rescue bees is usually a very simple one, but it hasn't always been that way.....
+The decision to rescue bees is usually a very simple one for me, but it hasn't always been that way.....